jishnujayakumar/MLRC2020-EmbedKGQA/README.md

     - ```bash
       docker run -itd --rm --runtime=nvidia -v /raid/kgdnn/:/raid/kgdnn/ --name embedkgqa__4567 -e NVIDIA_VISIBLE_DEVICES=4,5,6,7  -p 7777:7777 qts8n/cuda-python:runtime
       ```
 - Alternatively, Docker Image: [Embed_KGQA[3]](https://hub.docker.com/r/jishnup/embed_kgqa) can be used as well.
 It's an upgraded version of [2] and contains all the packages and code for conducting experiments.
-Use the `latest` tag.
+    - Use `latest` tag for image with trained models.
+(Size: 53 GB)
+    - Use `env` tag for getting image without trained models.
+(Size: 5.7 GB)
     - ```bash
-      docker run -itd --rm --runtime=nvidia -v /raid/kgdnn/:/raid/kgdnn/ --name embedkgqa__4567 -e NVIDIA_VISIBLE_DEVICES=4,5,6,7  -p 7777:7777 jishnup/embed_kgqa:latest
+      docker run -itd --rm --runtime=nvidia -v /raid/kgdnn/:/raid/kgdnn/ --name embedkgqa__4567 -e NVIDIA_VISIBLE_DEVICES=4,5,6,7  -p 7777:7777 jishnup/embed_kgqa:env
       ```
     - All the required packages, code, datasets, models{pretrained and trained} are readily available in [3].
 - The experiments have been done using [2].
 The requirements.txt packages' version have been set accordingly.
 This may vary w.r.t.
 [1].